Chirnside

-Chirnside is a hillside village in Berwickshire, Scotland, 9 mi west of Berwick-upon-Tweed and 7 mi east of Duns.
+Chirnside is a hillside village in Berwickshire, Scotland, 9 mi west of Berwick-upon-Tweed, and 7 mi east of Duns.

 Church

 The parish church at Chirnside dates from the 12th century.
-It was substantially rebuilt in 1878 and extensively restored and altered in 1907.
+It was substantially rebuilt in 1878 and extensively restored, and altered in 1907.
 The rebuildings now incorporate all of the original church(es), however the original chevron-patterned Norman doorway at the west end remains.

 Dovecot aviaries

-The Ninewells Doocot, in a garden adjacent to the church, is a 16th-century circular beehive type doocot (dovecot).
+The Ninewells Doocot, a short walk up the school path from the graveyard, is a 16th-century circular beehive type doocot (dovecot).
 Not far from the manor, stands the Whitehall Doocot, rectangular-planned, and two-chamber, with stone skews defining its mono-pitched roof.

 Whitehall

-Below Chirnside stands the estate of Whitehall, with a Georgian manor house containing Palladian windows, which is a Listed Building.
-It contains a first floor music room richly decorated in Italian plasterwork.
+Below Chirnside stands the estate of Whitehall, formerly with a Georgian manor house containing Palladian windows, which was a Listed Building.
+It contained a first floor music room richly decorated in Italian plasterwork.
 Once owned by the Hall of Dunglass family, William Hall of Whitehall (died circa 1749) was one of the Principal Clerks of the Court of Session.
 It passed early in the 19th century to Mitchell-Innes of Ayton Castle family who held it until the 1980s.